 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More affordable: Was introduced into a lower priced category (40 percent cheaper at launch).

 - More modern: Was introduced somewhat (1 year and 4 months) more recently.

-The above review scores should be interpreted with care, though.
+Care should be taken when interpreting the review scores above, though.
 The assessments were made in relation to similar cameras of the same technological generation.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
 Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons